gigadani/work/README.md

 ### From source

-Note: You need to have .NET 8.0 SDK installed on your machine.
+Note: To build from source, you must have .NET 9.0 SDK installed on your machine.

 1. Clone the repository